 California Code of Civil Procedure > Code Civ.
 Proc §527.6 Civil Harassment and Civil Restraining Order Sought by an Individual

-(1) A person who has suffered harassment as defined in subdivision (b) may seek a ■ temporary restraining order and an order after hearing prohibiting harassment as provided in this section.
+(a) (1) A person who has suffered harassment as defined in subdivision (b) may seek a temporary restraining order and an order after hearing prohibiting harassment as provided in this section.

 (2) A minor, under 12 years of age, accompanied by a duly appointed and acting guardian ad litem, shall be permitted to appear in court without counsel for the limited purpose of requesting or opposing a request for a temporary restraining order or order after hearing, or both, under this section as provided in Section 374.

-(2) ■ “Credible threat of violence” is a knowing and willful statement or course of conduct that would place a reasonable person in fear for his or her safety, or the safety of his or her immediate family, and that serves no legitimate purpose.
+(2) “Credible threat of violence” is a knowing and willful statement or course of conduct that would place a reasonable person in fear for the person’s safety, or the safety of the person’s immediate family, and that serves no legitimate purpose.

 (4) “Petitioner” means the person to be protected by the temporary restraining order and order after hearing and, if the court grants the petition, the protected person.